Looking back at the 2019 general election, how did it go from the perspective of an organisation committed to improving

 When we talk of ‘mis-representation’, the conversation often turns towards the system of voting.
 Currently our voting system is First Past The Post (FPTP), and its suitability is challenged by those campaigning Proportional Representation (PR) as a system that provides a more representative share of seats based on the number of votes for each party.
-While the often-cited objection to PR is that it is more likely to lead to coalition governments, the idea of coalition governments supports the experience of many Vote for Policies, who on average choose policies from 4 different parties (when comparing more than 6 issues).
-Pretty crudely, it’s hugely unlikely that one single party will put forward the policies we prefer for every issue we care about (in fact it happens on 1.9% cases, according to our analysis).
+While the often-cited objection to PR is that it is more likely to lead to coalition governments, the idea of coalition governments supports the experience of many Vote for Policies, who on average choose policies from 3-4 different parties (when comparing more than 6 issues).
+Pretty crudely, it’s unlikely that one single party will put forward the policies we prefer for every issue we care about (in fact it happens on 1.9% cases, according to our analysis).
 So if we don’t agree with the party we vote for on every issue, it seems unrealistic to expect one party represent the nation as a whole.
 A voting system that recognises this is more likely to better represent our collective views, and provide a more accurate share of seats across parliament.

 So one of the take-outs from this election is how, as an organisation campaigning for democratic participation, we also need to acknowledge the need for a more democratic voting system, so that those who do vote get more value from it.
 And while the less representative FPTP system is unlikely to be something on the minds of most non-voters, it is likely to be a factor for those who do vote (I say this without the necessary research to quantify it, but knowing that tactical voting was estimated to account for 26% of votes in 2019).